CumulusNetworks/docs/content/guides/Data-Center-Network-Automation-Quick-Start-Guide/Use-Cases-and-Recommendations.md

 product: Cumulus Networks Guides
 imgData: guides
 ---
-In the world of data center automation and deployment, Day-0, Day-1, Day-2 and Day-N are widely used terms to determine the stage of the device configuration and usage.
+In the world of data center automation and deployment, Day 0, Day 1, Day 2 and Day N are widely used terms to determine the stage of the device configuration and usage.
 The classification determines when the configurations are applied.

-Day-0 configuration is the initial minimal configuration with which the switch starts up, based on the topology and network architecture that has been designed.
+Day 0 configuration is the initial minimal configuration with which the switch starts up, based on the topology and network architecture that has been designed.

-Day-1 configuration includes setting up of common services like NTP, syslog, and so on.
+Day 1 configuration includes setting up of common services like NTP, syslog, and so on.

-Day-2 to Day-N are the configurations pushed to the device for day-to-day operations.
+Day 2 to Day-N are the configurations pushed to the device for day-to-day operations.
 This also includes patching and upgrading based on the changing needs of the environment.

 ## Automation Options